Art Business Info. for Artists

 Do you have a tip for something not included on this page?

-The checklists below are organised into sections:
+The checklists below are organised in two main sections:

 • The "EVERYTHING YOU NEED TO REMEMBER" CHECKLIST for submitting art to an Exhibition